SAP-samples/teched2022-IN280/exercises/ex2/ex28/readme.md

 #### Prerequisites:

-- *If you are performing configurations yourself:* Eventing and alerting for *Integration Exceptions* should be activated for that Cloud Integration service you are managing: `CloudIntegration-<tenant_name>_<userID>`
+- *If you are performing configurations yourself:* Eventing and alerting for *Integration Exceptions* should be activated for that Cloud Integration service you are managing: `CloudIntegration-<tenant_name>-<userID>`
 - You should have corrected the ProcessAdapter channel configuration correctly

 ## Exercise steps

 Run through the steps in the given order

-1. *Click* on the *Automatic Refresh* icon at the black top row and change the refresh frequency to every *15 sec*.
+1. *Optionally* click on **Refresh** at the black top row to get your user interface updated

-	SAP Cloud ALM is polling the Cloud Integration tenant for monitoring data as default every 5 minutes and we want to avoid waiting.

-	After receiving the event the number of exceptions and the number of alerts increase. *Reset* the *automatic refresh* to default.
+2. After receiving the event the number of exceptions and the number of alerts decrease

 2. *Navigate* to the **Exception page** by *clicking* on the *Exceptions* link of your *Cloud Integration* service